lamberta/devkit-doc/api/ui/spriteview.md

 ### group.remove (uid)
 1. `uid {string}`

-Remove a sprite from a group given it's uid name.
+Remove a sprite from a group given its uid name.

 ### group.pause ()